a327ex/www/content/posts/community_management.md

 ### Interviews

-Interviews and podcasts to streamers, youtubers and journalists are a pretty unconditional no. As I've already explained, I generally have nothing against individuals in these professions, but the dynamics of the it make it so that giving an interview to one person, however reasonable they are, signals me incorrectly to their peers and that potentially leads to problems.
+Interviews and podcasts to streamers, youtubers and journalists are a pretty unconditional no. As I've already explained, I generally have nothing against individuals in these professions, but the dynamics of it make it so that giving an interview to one person, however reasonable they are, signals me incorrectly to their peers and that potentially leads to problems.

 Interviews with players, such as AMAs, Q&As, etc are undesirable but I'm not 100% against them.
 This is simply because any kind of mass event that brings a lot of attention to me at the same time is something that raises my